Would you like to optimize your WordPress CSS delivery?

 The good news is you can improve your WordPress site’s performance by optimizing the way the CSS code is delivered.

 That’s done by identifying the minimum CSS code needed to display the first part of the current web page.
 This is known as ‘critical CSS’.

 This critical code is then added inline to the page’s HTML instead of in separate stylesheets so that the code can be rendered without needing to load the CSS file first.

 The rest of the CSS can then be loaded after your visitors can see the contents of the page.
 This is known as ‘deferred loading’.

-In this tutorial, we’ll show you two methods to optimize WordPress CSS delivery, and you can choose the one that works best for you.
+With that being said, let’s take a look at two methods to optimize WordPress CSS delivery, and you can choose the one that works best for you:

 WP Rocket is a premium plugin, but the best part is that all features are included in their lowest plan.